Enabling Binary Neural Network Training on the Edge: Introduction

-By increasing the viability of learning on the edge, this work will reduce the domain mismatch between training and inference---particularly in conjunction with federated learning~\citep{McMahan17,google_federated_learning}---and ensure privacy for sensitive applications~\citep{Agarwa18}.
-Via the aggressive energy and memory footprint reductions they facilitate, our proposals will enable models to be trained without the network access reliance, latency and energy overheads or data divulgence inherent to cloud offloading.
-Herein, we make the following novel contributions. \begin{itemize} \item We conduct the first variable representation and lifetime analysis of the standard BNN training process introduced by \citet{BNN_CNN_BinaryNet}.
-We use this to identify opportunities for memory and energy savings through approximation. \item Via our proposed BNN-specific forward and backward batch normalization operations, we implement the first neural network training regime featuring all-binary activations.
-This significantly reduces the greatest constituent of a given training run's total memory footprint. \item Furthermore, ours is the first neural network training scheme in which binary activations, binary weight gradients and power-of-two activation gradients are successfully combined.
-This aggregation allows us to eliminate energy-hungry floating-point matrix multiplication. \item We systematically evaluate the impact of each of these approximations, and provide a detailed characterization of our scheme's memory and energy requirements vs accuracy. \item Against the standard approach, we report memory and energy reductions of up to 5.67$\times$ and 4.53$\times$, with little to no accuracy or convergence rate degradation, when training BNNs to classify MNIST, CIFAR-10 and SVHN.
+By increasing the viability of learning on the edge, this work will reduce the domain mismatch between training and inference---particularly in conjunction with federated learning~\cite{McMahan17,google_federated_learning}---and ensure privacy for sensitive applications~\cite{Agarwa18}.
+Via the aggressive memory footprint reductions they facilitate, our proposals will enable models to be trained without the network access reliance, latency and energy overheads or data divulgence inherent to cloud offloading.
+Herein, we make the following contributions. \begin{itemize} \item We conduct a variable representation and lifetime analysis of Courbariaux \& Bengio's standard BNN training process~\cite{BNN_CNN_BinaryNet}.
+We use this to identify opportunities for memory savings through approximation. \item Via our proposed BNN-specific forward and backward batch normalization operations, we implement a neural network training regime featuring all-binary activations.
+This significantly reduces the greatest constituent of a given training run's total memory footprint. \item We present a successful combination of binary activations and binary weight gradients during neural network training.
+This aggregation allows for further reductions in memory footprint. \item We systematically evaluate the impact of each of our approximations, and provide a detailed characterization of our scheme's memory requirements \emph{vs} accuracy. \item Against the standard approach, we report memory reductions of up to 5.44$\times$, with little to no accuracy or convergence rate degradation, when training BNNs to classify MNIST, CIFAR-10, and SVHN.
 No hyperparameter tuning is required.
-We also show that the batch size used can be increased by up to 10$\times$ while remaining within a given memory envelope, and even demonstrate the efficacy of ImageNet training as a hard target. \item We provide an open-source release of our training software, along with our memory and energy estimation tools, for the community to use and build upon\footnote{\url{https://github.com/awai54st/Enabling-Binary-Neural-Network-Training-on-the-Edge}}.
-Our memory breakdown analysis represents a clear road map to further reductions in the future. \end{itemize}
+We also show that the batch size used can be increased by $\sim$10$\times$ while remaining within a given memory envelope, and even demonstrate the efficacy of ImageNet training as a hard target. \item We provide an open-source release of our Keras-based training software, memory modeling tool, and Raspberry Pi-targeted prototype for the community to use and build upon\footnote{\url{https://github.com/awai54st/Enabling-Binary-Neural-Network-Training-on-the-Edge}}.
+Our memory breakdown analysis represents a clear road map to further, future reductions. \end{itemize}